 Complete or partial removal of the esophagus may be required in advanced cases of esophageal cancer and other conditions that damage the body’s food tube.
 A surgical procedure, esophagectomy (also called esophageal resection) entails removing the esophagus and using a portion of the stomach to create a “new” esophagus to allow patients to eat normally.

 At NorthShore, our dedicated and specially-trained thoracic surgeons and general surgeons have extensive experience using minimally invasive approaches to an esophagectomy.
-We perform minimally- invasive esophagectomies via video assisted thoracoscopic surgery (VATS) and laparoscopy.
-This advanced technique involves the use of a tiny camera and pencil-thin endoscopic tools.
+We perform minimally- invasive esophagectomies via robotic assisted thoracoscopic surgery and laparoscopy.
+This advanced technique involves the use of a small camera that allows a 3-dimensional view of the chest and very thin endoscopic tools that behave like a human hand.
 These surgical instruments are inserted into the chest and abdomen via small incisions.
 Unlike traditional open surgery, minimally invasive surgery is done without the need for large incisions.
 This advanced technique offers:

 - less pain